run-house/runhouse/docs/overview/accessibility.rst

-To load a resource, call :code:`rh.load('my_name')`, or just call the resource factory constructor with only the name, e.g.
+To load a resource, you can call :code:`rh.load('my_name')`, or use the resource factory constructor with only the name, e.g.

 .. code-block:: python